Computational Fluid Dynamics Software (CFD) Information

 CFD software uses Navier-Stokes equations, differential notations that govern the motion of fluids.
 Finite element methods are also used for statistical modeling in CFD software.
 This methodology computes movement through fluidic systems using numerical methods called finite difference.
 Numerical computations are performed by using programming languages such as FORTRAN, C, and BASIC.

-Some types of computational fluid dynamics software or CFD software use finite volume computation instead of finite differences.
+Some types of CFD software use finite volume computation instead of finite differences.
 The finite volume method calculates fluid dynamics by solving differential equations using variables averaged across the volume of a fluid.
 Because of these averages, CFD software does not require modeling using a structured or constant mesh, and boundaries of the fluid do not need to be applied in an invasive fashion.
-This permits users of computational fluid dynamics software to focus on an analysis of the results rather than the tedious process of creating the model from the entry of many complex data sets.
+This permits users of CFD software to focus on an analysis of the results rather than on the tedious process of creating the model from the entry of many complex data sets.

 Suppliers of CFD software provide many different types of products.
 The most important factors to consider include:

 - fluid-flow regimes